saveman71/saveman71.github.io/_posts/2019-04-24-automatic-pause-music-screen-lock-linux-mpris.md

 Additionnally to screen lock/unlock, I wanted my music to stop when I was unplugging my headphones, when going to a meeting with my laptop for example.
 Given our current script and implementation, it's very easy to add new ways to trigger the pause/unpause of the media players.

-After a bit of Google-fu we quicly find that a way to listen to these events is provided through the [`acpi_listen` command, of the `acpid` daemon](https://wiki.archlinux.org/index.php/acpid).
+After a bit of Google-fu we quickly find that a way to listen to these events is provided through the [`acpi_listen` command, of the `acpid` daemon](https://wiki.archlinux.org/index.php/acpid).

 `acpi_listen` will produce lines similar to `"jack/headphone HEADPHONE unplug"` when the jack cable is unplugged, so we can just create a new script `listen-jack.sh` with the following: